How much is spent on personal healthcare in the US?

 Where are most healthcare dollars spent?

 Hospital care has been the largest category of personal healthcare spending since CMS began collecting this data in 1960.
-In 2022, it totaled $1.35 trillion, or 36.6% of all personal healthcare spending, a percentage consistent with the previous decade’s spending.
+In 2024, it totaled $1.6 trillion, or 36.2% of all personal healthcare spending, which was a consistent share of spending compared with the 2010s.

 Hospital care is the largest personal healthcare expenditure.